 Human authored metadata on the other hand, like the one you can create within your content management system or photo editing software, is more useful to both people and to machines.
 This information can be extensive but the most useful labels you can apply to an image file are probably a title, a description of the image, creator credits, as well as copyright and licensing information for the image.

 It’s much easier to prove that someone stole your image or violated your license terms when your name and the license terms are quite literally written into the stolen file.

 Google Image Search will display the creator’s name, credit line, and copyright statement next to images based on the attribution information embedded in XMP information inside image files.
 This can help people make better choices (e.g. not steal your image) or get information on how to license the image from you.

 Bing Image Search and Google Image Search both support filtering image search results based on the usage permissions granted with an associated Creative Commons license.
 It doesn’t yet appear like either search engines source licensing information directly from metadata embedded into the image files.
 However, Creative Commons have defined a namespace and vocabulary for embedding license terms and the attribution details required to comply with the terms of the license directly into image files as an XMP format extension.
 It’s well worth looking into if you’re licensing your images permissively with the well recognized Creative Commons licenses.

-The File Explorer in Windows, Image Viewer and to some extent Finder in macOS, and GNOME Files and GNOME Image Viewer on Linux, will all display an images embedded title, description, creator, and copyright notice to the user when they look at an image’s properties.
+The File Explorer in Windows, Image Viewer and to some extent Finder in MacOS, and GNOME Files and GNOME Image Viewer on Linux, will all display an images embedded title, description, creator, and copyright notice to the user when they look at an image’s properties.
 Desktop search on all three operating systems also support indexing and searching for images by their XMP metadata.
-It can be very useful to be able to search for images on your computer by their title, description, and creator instead of being limited to their file names when you’re working with a static website generator, or otherwise handle a large number of static image files.
+It can be very useful to be able to search for images on your computer by their title, description, and creator instead of being limited to their file names when you’re working with a static website generator, or otherwise handle many static image files.